MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/sqlknownissues.md

 Kusto doesn't support `WITHIN GROUP` clause.

-## TRUNCATE function
+## TRUNCATE ODBC FUNCTION

-TRUNCATE function (ODBC) in Kusto works similarly to ROUND, which means that the result will be the nearest value instead of the lower one returned in SQL.
+TRUNCATE function in Kusto works similarly to ROUND, which means that the result will be the nearest value instead of the lower one returned in SQL.